How to Show/List Tables in a SQL Server Database

 show all tables

-The Database Explorer not only enables you to view table details but also provides the ability to edit tables directly.
-To do this, simply right-click on the desired table and choose the appropriate option from the menu.
+Database Explorer not only enables you to view table details but also provides the ability to edit tables directly.
+To do this, simply right-click the desired table and choose the appropriate option from the menu.

 Conclusion